|Above, the big purchase of the year, The Beast. Photo by Armand Vaquer.|

 Also in February, I bought myself a Canon Rebel camera.
 I am very pleased with it.
 I later bought a telephoto lens.

 April saw some changes in my personal life.
 My longtime roommate, Jessica, announced that her father sold his Orange County condo and moved to Canoga Park and that she would be moving in with him.
 This came as a surprise, but her father would be able to provide for her care better when she receives a liver transplant.
 She moved out that month.
 We are still friends and we get together generally every week and I am her back-up for getting her to her doctor appointments.
+A few days after Jes moved out, I met Denise Santos.
+We seem to click together, despite our age difference.
+We've been hanging out together quite a bit since meeting.

 Since I bought The Beast in February, I spent the next several weeks equipping it.